How to add music to Twitch streams

 So, what about Lickd?

 Lickd is different.
-We make sure our music creators are fairly compensated while still keeping fees affordable for you.
-We’ve gathered over 1 Million tracks from real artists, with real fanbases, and popular music, all pre-negotiated and ready for you to use in your next video.
-Royalty and claims-free.
-Sign up today to get 25% off and never worry about copyright again!
+We make sure our music artists are fairly compensated while still keeping fees affordable for you.
+We’ve gathered over 1.3 million tracks from real, famous artists like Dua Lipa, Coldplay, Justin Bieber, Green Day, Ice Spice, Sabrina Carpenter, David Guetta and many many more.
+Popular music, all pre-negotiated and ready for you to use in your next video.
+Sign up today and never worry about copyright claims again!

 Content and SEO Marketing Manager